The Two Weight Inequality for the Hilbert Transform: A Primer: Introduction

-The stopping data is essential `global to local reduction' in Theorem~\ref{t:aboveCorona}.
+The stopping data is essential to the `global to local reduction' in Theorem~\ref{t:aboveCorona}.
 A simple appeal to the testing condition, allows an application of the monotonicity principle to rephrase the inequality in this Theorem as a certain two-weight inequality for the Poisson integral.
 In this inequality, the Poisson integral maps functions on $ \mathbb R $ to those on $ \mathbb R ^2 _+$.
 The weight on $ \mathbb R $ is, say, $ \sigma $.
-The weight on $ \mathbb R ^2 _+$ is then derived from $ w$ in a specific fashion.
-The resulting inequality, called the \emph{functional energy inequality}, is a deep extension of the energy inequality.
-It then very fortunate that Sawyer has proved the two weight inequality for the Poisson integral \S\ref{s:poisson}, and only testing conditions need be verified.
-These are then reduced to the $ A_2$ conditions, and the energy inequality itself.
-Notably, it is only here that the full Poisson $ A_2$ condition is used.
+The weight on $ \mathbb R ^2 _+$ is then derived from $ w$ in a specific fashion from the stopping data, and hence depend upon $ f$ and the pair of weights.
+But the Poisson operator is a positive operator, and one has a quite adequate understanding of their two weight inequalities.
+We directly implement this understanding, without proving any more general result.

 The local term is then dominated by the analysis of the \emph{stopping form} \eqref{e:stop}.
 This is again a familiar object, to experts in $ T1$ theorem, addressed by \emph{ad hoc} off-diagonal estimates, which absolutely do not apply in the current context.
 Control of the irregularities of the weights is now the main point, complicated by the fact that the stopping form is not intrinsically defined.
-A notion of `size' is introduced---it serves as an approximate of the operator norm of the stopping form, and again is most naturally defined in terms of a measure on $ \mathbb R ^2 _+$, derived from one of the two given weights.
-The \emph{size Lemma}, Lemma~\ref{l:Decompose}, makes the approximation property: Using the structure of the derived weight, one can decompose a stopping form into constituent parts.
+A notion of `size' is introduced---it serves as an approximate of the operator norm of the stopping form, and again is most naturally defined in terms of a measure on $ \mathbb R ^2 _+$, derived from the two given weights.
+The \emph{size lemma}, Lemma~\ref{l:Decompose}, decomposes a stopping form into constituent parts.
 Those of large size have a simpler form, which allows one to estimate their operator norm by size.
 What is left has smaller size, and so one can recurse.
+This argument relies heavily on the Hilbertian structure of the question.